Melia88/student-workbook/src/reflections/wk1/day4.md

 ## What are the different levels of detail in wire-frames and why is each one useful?
 > Low-fidelity- this is the bare bones completely basic layout of a page, including only blocks, shapes and mok content.
 It can be scketched out very quickly to show the basic concept and work out any immediate issues with design layout.
 > Med-fidelity- Most commonly used and gives a bit more detail to specific components withon the layout.
 There is clear definition and often varying weights are used in text to seporate content, these are usually created digitally.
 > High-fidelity- Most detailed using pixle specifc layouts, actual featured images and relevent written content.
-This is ideal for exploring interactive features and menu systems.
+This is the most detailed of the three.

 ## Do you think wire-frames are worth the Time, Energy, and Effort that they require?
 Why or Why not?